jochumdev/letscheck/README.md

 ## FAQ

+### I don't get notifications on Android?

+Visit [dontkillmyapp.com](https://dontkillmyapp.com/) and follow the instructions there for the App "LetsCheck".

 ### Is lql-api required for this to work?

 No, "only" for notifications you need [lql-api](https://github.com/jochumdev/lql-api) installed on the checkmk server.